Man Motorbiking the Ha Giang Loop

 Located in the most northern section of Vietnam bordering China, Ha Giang province is the place to go to escape the heavily pounded Banana Pancake Trail, admire some of Vietnam’s finest landscapes, and bask in the kindness of the country’s ethnic minority groups.

-The area is best explored by renting a motorbike in Ha Giang city and completing the infamous “Loop” of 4 days and 3 nights.
-With winding roads and unpredictable weather, driving here is sure to satisfy your appetite for adventure.
+The area is best explored by renting a motorbike in Ha Giang city and completing the 4 days and 3 night loop.
+The winding roads and spectacular views make this an adventurers paradise and the driving factor behind this trip’s exploding popularity.
+If you’re thinking about checking out the Ha Giang Loop, here is the complete guide on how to make it happen.

 Essentials for the Ha Giang Loop